ClubLink - Developing Sustainable Clubs

 ClubLink - developing sustainable clubs is a one-stop shop for information specific to sport and recreation clubs to help improve how they operate on a day-to-day basis.
 Information contained on this page can assist clubs in how they can better service the Rockingham community, and run more effectively and efficiently.

 The City’s Sport and Recreation team has a busy calendar of events which highlights a large number of important dates for sport and recreation clubs throughout the year.

 Club Development Scheme

 Club Development Officers are located across metropolitan and regional Western Australia.
 Their role is to support sport and recreation clubs to become sustainable organisations that deliver diverse opportunities for people to participate in physical activity in their local community, in a safe and welcoming environment.
-The scheme is a partnership with the Department of Sport and Recreation and local governments.
+The scheme is a partnership with the Department of Local Government, Sport and Cultural Industries and local governments.
 The aim, through the Club Development Framework, is to create a collaborative approach to club development by connecting state sporting associations, regional sport associations, local government and community organisations to provide leadership, education and training.

 The Club Development Scheme is designed to give sporting clubs added support with their governance and operational processes.